forestryio/forestry.io/hugo/content/careers/_index.md

     parent: Company

 ---
-We’re a small, growing team, headquartered in Canada with roughly half our staff working remotely from North America and Europe.
+We’re a small, growing team, headquartered in Canada with roughly half our staff working remotely.
 We take our time hiring, and we hire for the person, not simply for the role.
 We’re a diverse team that values collaboration, respect and empathy.
 We strive to reflect those values in our hiring process.
 <br/>

 ### Our Hiring Process